Catholics -- England

-Overview: The collection contains letters from various Digby family members and friends, including Marcella Digby; the comte d'Esgrigny; Henry Edward, Cardinal Manning; Montalembert; and Robert Hare.
+Abstract: The collection contains letters from various Digby family members and friends, including Marcella Digby; the comte d'Esgrigny; Henry Edward, Cardinal Manning; Montalembert; and Robert Hare.
 Letters from Ambrose Lisle Phillipps discuss Catholicism in England, recent conversions, and the early Oxford Movement; letters from Charles Julius Hare comment unfavorably on Digby's attacks on Protestantism.
-There is also a small amount of research correspondence with Bernard Holland, author of Memoir of...
+There is also a small amount of research correspondence with Bernard Holland, author of Memoir...

 Call Number: OSB MSS 78